jeffrey6557/CS205-Parallel-Computing-Project/README.md

 We execute data and model parallelism at two levels.
 Firstly, each machine (e.g. an Odyssey node) will store a Data Shard (a subset of data) and train a model replica independently and asynchronously (see Figure 1.)
 Each replica fetch weights (w) from the parameter server (the master node), compute grad(w) with SGD, and push grad(w) to the server.
 The parameter server updates the parameter set whenever it receives grad(w) from a model replica.
 We implemented this level with MPI (mpi4py package).

-# include figures here!!!
+# Data and Model Parallelism

 ![architecture_abstract](images/architecture_abstract.png)

-Figure 1: Weight updating scheme[3].
+Figure 1: Parallelised Neural Network Architecture [3].
 Model replicas asynchronously fetch parameters w and push ∆𝑤 to the parameter server.

-Secondly, each model replica approximates grad(w) by averaging the gradients from 64 or 32 (depend on number of cores in a node) parallel threads (see Figure 2).
+Secondly, each model replica computes ∆𝑤 by averaging the mini-batch gradients from 64 or 32 (depend on number of cores in a node) parallel threads (see Figure 2).
 We implemented this level with OpenMP (Cython parallel module).

-# Model Parallelism
+# Parallelism in Gradient Computation
 ![architecture](images/architecture.png)

 Figure 2: Parallelisation in each model replica.